Unit 3 - Practice Quiz

 5 How often should eggs be turned during the incubation period to prevent the embryo from sticking to the shell membranes?

-B. Twice a day
+B. Once a day

 C. Minimum 4-6 times a day (ideally hourly)